 The Christian faith is represented by many different traditions.
 Members of the forum are represented by the following churches:

-Roman Catholic, Church of Ireland, Lutheran, Eastern Orthodox, Indian Orthodox African Pentecostal and Methodist.
+Roman Catholic, Church of Ireland, Lutheran, Eastern Orthodox, Indian Orthodox, Redeemed Christian Church of God and Methodist.

 Christianity in Ireland